T20Group/vanillapinchzoom/README.md

 pz_zoomstart  Started to zoom
 pz_zoomend    Stopped zooming
-pz_dragstart  Started to drag the element pz_dragend    Stopped to drag the element pz_doubletap  Resetting the zoom with doubletab
+pz_zoomin     Zoom in occurred with either zoomstart or doubletap pz_zoomout    Zoom out occurred with either zoomend or doubletap pz_dragstart  Started to drag the element pz_dragend    Stopped to drag the element pz_doubletap  Resetting the zoom with doubletab